chakra-ui/frontity-chakra-ui-theme/README.md

 export default settings;
 ```

-## Notes on Colors

-Since this theme is based on Chakra, we require that the theme colors should be color values from `50` - `900`.
+**🚨NOTE**: Since this theme is based on Chakra, we require that the theme colors should be color values from `50` - `900`.
 For example, here's what the default colors look like:

 ```json
 // value of theme.colors